Welcome to Year 1 & 2

 Home/School Communication

 If you feel there is something you would like to discuss with us (that is not urgent), please make an appointment.
-At times you may not have time to pop in and see us so our emails are listed below.

 We endeavour to check our e-mail on a daily basis, however due to the busy nature of the school day, we cannot always guarantee to reply on the same day as we receive the e-mail.
 If you have an urgent query please contact the school office.